nogibjj/Week3-Mini-Project-Lisa/README.md

 The dataset is a sample dataset from a food delivery platform, who collected 2240 customer's base information and interaction with the company.
 Below are the Columns:
 ![column](mydata/dictionary.png)
-And you can learn more about the dataset from the project GitHub link:
+And you can learn more about the dataset from the [project GitHub link](https://github.com/nailson/ifood-data-business-analyst-test)

 ### Manipulate the Data
 I found I am very interested in the correlation between the customer's income, spending on the platform, and the offer they accepted.